An effort to rename a NASA flight research center after the late moonwalker Neil Armstrong was relaunched this week in Congress.

-"It is most appropriate that astronaut Neil A. Armstrong be honored and memorialized in this way with his noted lifelong accomplishments as the first human to walk on the moon and as a former test pilot who worked at the Dryden Flight Research Center," Stuart Witt, CEO of the Mojave Air and Space Port, said.
+"It is most appropriate that astronaut Neil A. Armstrong be honored and memorialized in this way with his noted lifelong accomplishments as the first human to walk on the moon and as a former test pilot who worked at the Dryden Flight Research Center," said Stuart Witt, CEO of the Mojave Air and Space Port.

-Should the bill pass into law, it wouldn't be the first time a NASA center has been renamed for an astronaut.
+Should the bill become law, it wouldn't be the first time a NASA center has been renamed for an astronaut.

-On March 1, 1999, Lewis Research Center in Cleveland, Ohio — which was named after Dryden's predecessor at NACA, George Lewis — became the NASA John H. Glenn Research Center at Lewis Field for the first U.S. astronaut to orbit the Earth.
+On March 1, 1999, Lewis Research Center in Cleveland, Ohio — which was named after Dryden's predecessor at NACA, George Lewis — became the NASA John H. Glenn Research Center at Lewis Field, recognizing the first U.S. astronaut to orbit the Earth.